 Students are expected to complete all degree requirements within three years.
-Students' progress is normally marked as passing the Comprehensive Examination at the end of the first year, completing the Dissertation Proposal at the end of regular coursework and successfully defending the Dissertation at the end of the third year.
+Students' progress is normally marked as passing the Qualifying Examination at the end of the first year, completing a draft of the Dissertation/CRIP Proposal at the end of regular coursework and successfully defending the Dissertation/CRIP at the end of the third year.
 Students who are in good standing will be authorized to continue beyond the third year as follows:

 - Beginning of Year 4 Authorization will be made by the Ed.D.
-Program Chair - Beginning of Year 5 Authorization will be made by the Senior Director of the College of Education - Beginning of Year 6 Authorization will be made by the University Provost.
+Program Chair - Beginning of Year 5 Authorization will be made by the Senior Director of the College of Education - Beginning of Year 6 Authorization will be made by the Senior Director of College of Education.